PLANET CASE STUDY

 Image

-Using other people’s waste conserves natural resources and reduces the amount of waste sent to landfill, but it also allows us to replace fossil fuels with lower carbon alternatives.
+As Tarmac continues to investigate new and innovative ways of reducing and reusing waste materials, 2023 saw us make further progress in successfully using waste-derived fuels to power our operations.
+Using other people’s waste not only conserves natural resources and reduces the amount of waste sent to landfill, but also allows us to replace fossil fuels with lower carbon alternatives.

-In 2022, we made use of over 100,000 tonnes of waste-derived fuel, representing 34.5 percent of the entire thermal input required in our cement business.
-Some waste-derived fuels, such as waste wood chips and processed sewage pellets are 100 per cent biomass and are regarded as carbon neutral.
-Others, such as tyres and solid recovered fuel, made from materials such as paper and cardboard, contain a proportion of biomass.
-This means while they are not carbon neutral, they generate much lower carbon emissions than fossil fuels.
+In 2023, we made use of over 138,000 tonnes of waste-derived fuel, representing 42 per cent of the entire thermal input required in our cement business.
+Some waste-derived fuels, such as waste wood chips and processed sewage pellets, are 100 per cent biomass and are regarded as carbon neutral.
+Others, for instance, tyres and solid recovered fuel - made from materials such as paper and cardboard - contain a proportion of biomass.
+This means that while they are not carbon neutral, they generate much lower carbon emissions than fossil fuels.

-Around 14.5 per cent of the thermal input into our cement operations in 2022 was from waste biomass.
-We have our own experts who are supporting our move to waste-derived fuels for use within cement plants by identifying and assessing sources of wastes suitable to be used as fuels.
+Around 18 per cent of the thermal input into our cement operations in 2023 was from waste biomass.
+We have our own experts who are supporting our move to waste-derived fuels for use within cement plants, by identifying and assessing sources of wastes suitable to be used as fuels.